rticommunity/nano-client/README.md

 * Write DDS samples using a DataWriter on the Agent.
 * Read DDS samples received by a DataReader on the Agent.

-XRCE's client/server model significantly reduces the minimal memory footprint required by an application to use DDS.
+XRCE's client/server model and protocol significantly reduces the memory footprint and network bandwidth required by an application to use DDS.

-Additionally, XRCE is a message-oriented protocol which may be carried out over any transport with a Maximum Transport Unit of at least 24 bytes, with standard mappings for TCP/UDP sockets, and Serial lines.
+The XRCE wire protocol may be carried out over any transport with a Maximum Transmission Unit (MTU) greater than 24 bytes.
+It has standard mappings for TCP/UDP sockets, and Serial Transports.

-The XRCE standard also defines a custom reliability protocol for reliable delivery of messages over unreliable transports, and it supports fragmentation (and reconstruction) of large payloads which exceed the transport's MTU.
+The XRCE standard also includes a reliability protocol able to delive messages reliably over unreliable transports.
+The protocol supports fragmentation (and reconstruction) of large payloads which exceed the transport's MTU.

 ## Documentation